MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Results and Discussion

 To test our MBE-CASSCF implementation and the parameters tuned via the numerical experiments described in Sect. \ref{calib_sect}, we next apply the method to a challenging system of great biological interest, namely, iron(II) tetraphenylporphyrin (Fe(II)tpp).
 Experimentally, the electronic structure of this iron porphyrin system has been characterized by means of M{\"o}ssbauer,\cite{collman1975synthesis, lang1978mossbauer} $^1$H-NMR~,\cite{goff1977nuclear, mispelter1980proton} and Raman spectroscopy,\cite{kitagawa1979resonance} and the temperature dependences of its magnetic susceptibility and paramagnetic anisotropy have also been investigated.\cite{boyd1979paramagnetic} All of these experimental studies agree on the fact that the electronic ground state of the system is of triplet spin, even if they disagree on the exact electronic structure.
 In a more recent study,\cite{tarrago2021experimental} based on a combination of leading experimental techniques, the ground-state configuration was found to be a mixture of two configurations of ${^3}A_{2g}$ and ${^3}E_g$ symmetry.
 On the other hand, theoretical studies on the unsubstituted Fe(II)tpp model system in Figure \ref{fetpp} have predicted different results based on the exact details of the given methodology used.\\

 Early CASSCF/CASPT2 calculations predicted a quintet ground state,\cite{choe1998theoretical_a} while CCSD(T) calculations have predicted a triplet state.\cite{radon2014spin} The exact ordering of the electronic states in question is thus seemingly sensitive to both static and dynamic correlation, and, being a model system, other sources of discrepancies against experiment include missing phenyl groups, the pragmatic choice of the one-electron basis set employed in all of these studies, as well as possible environment and finite-temperature effects.
-Those reservations aside, the Fe(II)tpp model system in Fig. \ref{fetpp} represents an interesting challenge to approximate CASSCF methods as the active space of MOs may be enlarged in a systematic manner.
-As such, the works by Olivares-Amaya and co-workers as well as Smith and co-workers have exploited a (44,44) active space, showing the ground state to be of triplet spin.\cite{olivares2015ab,Smith2017} The leading hypothesis these days is that such large active spaces are able to accommodate a significant amount of dynamic correlation, thus leading to the correct ordering of the involved states.\\
+Those reservations aside, the Fe(II) porphyrin system in Fig. \ref{fetpp} represents an interesting challenge to approximate CASSCF methods as the active space of MOs may be enlarged in a systematic manner.
+As such, the works by Olivares-Amaya and co-workers as well as Smith and co-workers have exploited a (44,44) active space, showing the ground state to be of triplet spin.\cite{olivares2015ab,Smith2017} Guo et al. have used a variety of chemically motivated active spaces; their calculations with larger active spaces correctly predict a triplet ground state.\cite{Guo2021} The leading hypothesis these days is that such large active spaces are able to accommodate a significant amount of dynamic correlation, thus leading to the correct ordering of the involved states.\\